bewegende-Architektur/Phaenotyp/README.md

 * Single frames, animations and genetic mutations with shape-keys can be performed
 * This is a very early stage of development.
 The tool is intended to be used by more experienced users of Blender 3D at the moment.

-## Known issues
-* The installation of scipy and blender can cause problems
-* Be sure to run Phänotyp as administrator for the first time

 ## Roadmap
 * Better implementation for different types of supports and loads
 * Small material library and common sections